PawelG1/submarine_ros2_pkg/README.md

     Tune filtering parameters in mini_imu.py

-WebSocket not working
+## WebSocket not working

-# Check if the port is in use
+ Check if the port is in use

 	netstat -tulpn | grep :8765

-# Run the node with debug logs
+ Run the node with debug logs

 	ros2 run submarine_pkg websocket_bridge --ros-args --log-level debug

-Note: This package is a work in progress (WIP).
-Use at your own risk during water tests!
+# Note: This package is a work in progress (WIP).
+Use at your own risk